thisfishinc/vue-datetime-js/README.md

 ## Built With
 * [Vuejs](https://vuejs.org/) - The Progressive JavaScript Framework.
-* [Moment.js](https://momentjs.com/) - Parse, validate, manipulate, and display dates and times in JavaScript.
+* [Day.js](https://day.js.org/) - Modern date utility library for parsing, validating, manipulating, and formatting dates.
-* [moment-jalaali](https://github.com/jalaali/moment-jalaali) - A Jalaali (Jalali, Persian, Khorshidi, Shamsi) calendar system plugin for moment.js.
+* Jalali calendar support is now built into the component using Day.js.
-* [moment-hijri](https://github.com/xsoh/moment-hijri) - A Hijri calendar (Based on Umm al-Qura calculations) plugin for moment.js.
+* Hijri calendar support is now built into the component using Day.js with proper Islamic calendar calculations.
 * [vue-persian-datetime-picker](https://github.com/talkhabi/vue-persian-datetime-picker.git) - A vue plugin to select jalali date and time.